spryker/spryker-docs/_includes/pbc/all/install-features/202410.0/install-the-payments-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that:
-* The payment methods you have excluded are not shown on the checkout payment step page:
-  * Add several products to the cart and proceed to the checkout.
-  * Check that the excluded payment methods are not shown on the checkout payment step page.
+Add several products to cart and proceed to checkout.
+Make sure that the payment methods you've excluded are not shown on the checkout payment step page.

 {% endinfo_block %}

-3. Configure the checkout steps to hide during the express checkout flow.
-The express checkout flow is a simplified checkout flow that skips some of the checkout steps.
-Depending on your project needs, you can configure the checkout steps to be skipped during the express checkout flow.
+3. The express checkout flow is a simplified checkout flow that skips some of the checkout steps.
+Depending on your project needs, configure the needed checkout steps to be skipped during the express checkout flow.

 **src/Pyz/Yves/PaymentAppWidget/PaymentAppWidgetConfig.php**